Two results on Eisenstein part of homology and cohomology groups of Bianchi modular groups: Traces on the Eisenstein cohomology for

+The claim in (2) follows directly from theorem ~\ref{cohomology1} and theorem ~\ref{cohomology2}, together with the Lefschetz number formula provided in corollary ~\ref{cor5.1}. \end{proof} \begin{corollary} Let all the parameters be as in the theorem above.
+We have the following weight aspect asymptotic dimension formula of cuspidal cohomology:

-When $\Gamma$ is fixed, by Proposition~\ref{prop8}, the dimension of the Eisenstein part of the cohomology is the same for every weight $k>0$.
-Hence, the asymptotic for (1) is given by corollary \ref{cor5.1}.
-The claim in (2) follows directly from Theorem~\ref{cohomology1} and Theorem~\ref{cohomology2}, together with the Lefschetz number formula provided in corollary~\ref{cor5.1}. \end{proof} In a recent paper \cite{Fu}, Weibo Fu calculated the bounds (both upper and lower) of cuspidal cohomology without utilizing the Eisenstein part.
-However, our calculation (similar to Seng\"un-T\"urkelli) shows that the Eisenstein part of the cohomology can also be used to make conclusions of the cuspidal part.
-Note that in loc. cit also, the author used both (completed) homology and cohomology groups and an interesting result of Marshall\cite{MR2912713} comparing the dimensions of the spaces over $\Q_p$ and $\C$.
+as $k$ increases and $n$ is fixed. \end{corollary} \begin{proof} Fix the congruence subgroup $\Gamma$.
+By Proposition ~\ref{prop8}, the dimension of the Eisenstein part of the cohomology is the same for every weight $k>0$.
+Hence, the weight aspect of the asymptotic can be deduced from the corollary ~\ref{cor5.1} of the previous section. \end{proof}

+In a recent paper ~\cite{Fu}, Weibo Fu determined both the upper and lower bounds of cuspidal cohomology (weight asymptotic), using the work of Finis, Grunewald, and Tirao ~\cite{MR2649984}.
+Fu computed these bounds without utilizing the Eisenstein part of the cohomology.
+However, our calculation (similar to Seng\"un-T\"urkelli) shows that the Eisenstein part of the cohomology can also be used to make conclusions about the cuspidal part.
+Note that in loc. cit also, the author used both (completed) homology and cohomology groups and an interesting result of Marshall ~\cite{MR2912713} comparing the dimensions of the spaces over $\Q_p$ and $\C$.